Bread80/CPCModular/README.md

 * On the rear of the board find the solder links just above the address pins.
 On each link you need to solder the 'high' address pad (labelled A7(sic) to A15) to the central pad.
 The 'low' address pads (A0..A7) must NOT connected to the centre pads.
 * On the front of the board find the links located between  U1 and D302.
 You need to jumper the 'low' link (to the centre pin) for the link labelled A3, and the high link (to the centre pin) for the others (A2, A4, A5, A6, A7).
 * Find the links located between C315 and J901.
 The configure which signals are directed to the jack sockets and which are directed to the backplane.
 The recommended setup is:
-  1) Install links between the INT(ernal) and middle pins for TO, TI and /MO (Tape out, Tape in and Motor).
+  1) Install links between the INT(ernal) and middle pins for TO, TI and /MO (Tape Out, Tape In and Motor).
   2) Leave the /EXP link open.
 * J901 allows access to various 8255 input signals.
 By default all these lines have pull-ups and can be ignored.
   1) RG0, RG1, RG2 are the region setting.